MinaFoundation/Liminal/README.md

 # Liminal

-A WIP specification and library for describing programs that blend zero knowledge and runtime environments.
+A WIP concept DX for describing programs that blend zero knowledge and runtime environments.

 ```ts
 import * as L from "liminal"